soellman/stargate/README.md

 - It logs to stdout, redirect as you please.
 - When you stop stargate, it will remove all access from the managed network
 - Logging in only provides access until the token expires or stargate is stopped/restarted

+## Security

+Stargate is NOT professional-grade security.
+Use at your own risk.

+- Stargate is susceptible to DNS tunneling
+- Stargate doesn't support SSL and login traffic can be sniffed